Chart Color Schemes

 Hazelwood Park demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Hazelwood Park's educational attainment is notably higher than broader benchmarks.
-55.0% of residents aged 15 and above hold university qualifications, compared to 25.7% in South Australia (SA) and 28.9% in Greater Adelaide.
-Bachelor degrees are the most common at 35.2%, followed by postgraduate qualifications at 15.5% and graduate diplomas at 4.3%.
-Vocational pathways account for 19.4% of qualifications, with advanced diplomas at 9.9% and certificates at 9.5%.
+Hazelwood Park's educational attainment is notably higher than broader averages.
+Among residents aged 15+, 55.0% hold university qualifications, compared to 25.7% in South Australia (SA) and 28.9% in the Greater Adelaide area.
+This educational advantage is reflected in various qualification types: bachelor degrees lead at 35.2%, followed by postgraduate qualifications (15.5%) and graduate diplomas (4.3%).
+Vocational pathways account for 19.4% of qualifications among those aged 15+, with advanced diplomas at 9.9% and certificates at 9.5%.

-Educational participation is high, with 30.0% of residents currently enrolled in formal education.
+Educational participation in Hazelwood Park is high, with 30.0% of residents currently enrolled in formal education.
 This includes 10.8% in primary education, 8.1% in secondary education, and 6.6% pursuing tertiary education.
-Schools appear to be located outside Hazelwood Park's immediate boundaries, requiring families to access them in neighboring areas.

 Frequently Asked Questions - Education